dymmond/esmerald/docs/en/docs/directives/discovery.md

 So, what does this mean?

-This means if **you do not provide an --app or a ESMERALD_DEFAULT_APP**, Esmerald will try to find the esmerald application for you automatically.
+This means if **you do not provide an --app or a ESMERALD_DEFAULT_APP**, Ravyn will try to find the ravyn application for you automatically.

 Let us see a practical example of what does this mean.